-Some APIs expose fields that are not readable, but are mutable (e.g. the password for a SQL user).
-Due to the inability to see if these fields have been modified, mutable but unreadable fields will be updated only when the custom resource is modified.
+Some APIs expose fields that are not readable, but are mutable (for example, the password for a SQL user).
+Due to the inability to see if these fields have been modified, mutable but unreadable fields are updated only when the custom resource is modified.

-Resources will not be recreated when modifying immutable fields
+Resources are not recreated when modifying immutable fields

 Some fields in a resource are immutable, and can't be reconciled without deleting, then re-creating the target resource.

-In these situations, Config Connector will emit an "UpdatedFailed" Kubernetes event for the resource rather than perform this re-creation.
-The user must then delete and re-create the resource.
+In these situations, Config Connector emits an "UpdatedFailed" Kubernetes event for the resource rather than perform this re-creation.
+You must then delete and re-create the resource.